Collaboration is at the heart of our community at GCU, and there are many workshops and training options that may be of interest to our Researchers.

 Following the successful first run of 3MT at GCU in 2015, The Graduate School are calling all GCU doctoral students to get involved in this initiative.
 Training sessions will be provided to everyone to support the preparation of presentations, and there is no obligation to enter the competition after attending the training.
 A short video interviewing the finalists from last year’s competition gives an indication of what Doctoral students can expect from participating in 3MT.

-The GCU 3MT final will take place as part of GCU’s Research Day celebrations on Thursday 15th June 2017.
+The GCU 3MT final takes place as part of GCU’s Research Day celebrations each year in June.
 The winner will go on to represent GCU in the UK 3MT competition.